Search MENU

 Do I have to do washing up, lawn-mowing or other jobs around the house when I’m in foster care?

-Being part of a family carries responsibilities as well as rights and you have to do your fair share of jobs in the home and garden.
-You will be expected to make your own bed, keep your room tidy, help with the dishes and generally help your caregivers with housework and outdoor tasks.
-You should not be expected to spend more time on chores than the caregivers’ own children of about the same age.
+Being part of a family involves responsibilities as well as rights, and a child/young person in foster care has to do their fair share of jobs in the home and garden.
+They will be expected to make their own bed, keep their room tidy, help with the dishes, and generally help their caregivers with housework and outdoor tasks.
+They should not be expected to spend more time on chores than the caregivers’ own children who are a similar age.

 What happens if I disagree with my foster family?

-What should I do if my caregivers or someone in the household of my foster care abuses or harasses me?
+What should I do if my caregivers, or someone in my foster care home, abuses or harasses me?

-Abuse is anything that someone does to you that damages you physically, emotionally, mentally or sexually.
-Harassment includes where someone makes sexual or embarrassing remarks to you, watches and hangs around you, or stalks you.
+Abuse is anything that someone does to someone else that damages them physically, emotionally, mentally, or sexually.
+Harassment includes where someone makes sexual or embarrassing remarks to another person, watches and hangs around them, or stalks them.

-If you are abused or harassed by someone in the household or by a relative or friend of your caregivers you should immediately contact your social worker or, if you cannot make contact with your social worker, inform a member of your family, your school guidance counsellor, your lawyer or the police.
+If a child or young person is abused or harassed by someone in their foster care home, or by a relative or friend of their foster caregivers, they should immediately contact their social worker or, if they cannot make contact with their social worker, inform a member of their birth family, their school guidance counsellor, their lawyer, or the Police.
 It is not ok to be abused!

 Who can I call if something bad happens to you while you are in foster care?

-If something bad happens to you and nobody seems willing to help you, then you can contact the following people:
+If something bad happens to a child or young person in foster care and no one seems willing to help them, they can contact the following people:

 back to top